 Background

-VIN Microdots were used from 2000 to 2006 when databases were not available to query PIN microdot numbers, which in turn, are linked to Vehicle VIN numbers.
-Ultimately, Law Enforcement agents are the end-user of microdot technology in order to identify stolen or cloned vehicles and further use microdotting as a forensic tool!
+VIN Microdots were used from 2000 to 2006 when databases were not available to query PIN microdot numbers, which, in turn, are linked to Vehicle VIN numbers.
+Ultimately, Law Enforcement agents are the end-users of microdot technology in order to identify stolen or cloned vehicles and further use microdotting as a forensic tool!

 Furthermore, VIN microdots were used to prove warranty claims with the misconception that it was easier for the OEM / MIB.